Live at Isstadion Stockholm: Wild Frontier Tour

-Live at Isstadion Stockholm: Wild Frontier Tour is a 1987 live video by hard rock guitarist Gary Moore, recorded live on 25 April 1987 at Isstadion, Stockholm, Sweden, during the tour in support of the album Wild Frontier.
+Live at Isstadion Stockholm: Wild Frontier Tour is a 1987 live video by hard rock guitarist Gary Moore, recorded live on 25 April 1987 at Johanneshovs isstadion, Stockholm, Sweden, during the tour in support of the album Wild Frontier.
 The sound track was recorded and mixed by Nigel Walker.
 The tour had the valuable contribution of drummer Eric Singer, who recently had left Black Sabbath.